 Below is an overview of our policy, internally it is far more detailed and all relevant staff constantly trained so we can react where required.

-This process covers what should you do if you think your Limecube website has been hacked.
+The below process covers what should you do if you think your Limecube website has been hacked.

 Detail should include: